What to Do Right After a Bicycle Accident in San Diego

 Step 4: Seek Medical Attention Immediately

-Some injuries (like concussions or internal trauma) may not show symptoms right away.
-A prompt medical evaluation creates a record of your injuries—and helps protect your health.
+Some injuries—like concussions, fractures, or internal trauma—may not show symptoms right away.
+A prompt medical evaluation creates a record of your injuries and helps protect your health.

 Keep copies of all medical records, bills, prescriptions, and diagnostic results.
 These will support your claim for damages.